The Ultimate Guide to Potting Columnar Cactus

 What type of pot to use

-There is an ongoing debate in the cactus community over what post is best for our spiky friends: Terracotta, Glazed or Plastic.
+The cactus community has an ongoing debate over what post is best for our spiky friends: Terracotta, Glazed or Plastic.
 Here’s a quick summary of the debate:

 Terracotta

-• Pros: looks great, is fairly cheap, has a “wicking” quality that assists with drainage, good for the environment.
+• The pros are that it looks great, is relatively cheap, has a “wicking” quality that assists with drainage and is good for the environment.

-• Cons: heavy especially when watered, fragile, in summer/very hot places (like most of Australia) the wicking quality isn’t actually ideal, in the sun the pot gets hot which can burn roots.
+• The cons are that it is heavy, especially when watered, and fragile.
+In summer/very hot places (like most of Australia), the wicking quality isn’t actually ideal, and in the sun, the pot gets hot, which can burn roots.

 Glazed or “sealed” terracotta

-• Pros: looks great, doesn’t wick which is mostly a pro in Australia, a wide range of colours and shapes to choose from, good for the environment.
+• The pros are that it looks great, doesn’t wick, which is mostly a pro in Australia, there is a wide range of colours and shapes to choose from, and it is good for the environment.

-• Cons: heavy, quite expensive, fragile, in the sun the pot gets hot which can burn roots.
+• The cons are that it is heavy, quite expensive, and fragile, and in the sun, the pot can get hot, which can burn roots.

 Plastic

-• Pros: considerably cheaper, don’t weigh much which makes them suitable for shelves, doesn’t wick which is mostly a pro in Australia, a wide range of colours and shapes to choose from, easy to add more drainage if needed.
+• The pros are that they are considerably cheaper, don’t weigh much, which makes them suitable for shelves, don’t wick, which is mostly a pro in Australia, there is a wide range of colours and shapes to choose from, and it is easy to add more drainage if needed.

-Cons: not as attractive as other option, not as good for the environment.
+• The cons are that it is not as attractive as other options and not as good for the environment.

-Consensus: unless you live in an unusually cold part of Australia we recommend avoiding Terracotta due to its wicking qualities.
-Glazed or “sealed” terracotta, are good options if they are in your budget, but plastic works fine too.
+The consensus: Unless you live in an unusually cold part of Australia, we recommend avoiding Terracotta due to its wicking qualities.
+Glazed or “sealed” terracotta are good options if they are within your budget, but plastic works fine, too.

-Despite their differences, everyone can agree on one thing - your pot absolutely needs to have good drainage i.e. holes on the bottom of your pot.
+Despite their differences, everyone can agree on one thing—your pot absolutely needs to have good drainage, i.e., holes on the bottom.

 What size of pot to use

-Ideally we want a pot that your cactus will be happy in for at least 2 growing seasons/years.
+Ideally, we want a pot in which your cactus will be happy for at least 2 growing seasons/years.
 Cactus are incredibly tough plants, but their weakness lies beneath the surface in their root systems.
-No matter how careful you are, whenever you repot a plant you will damage/shock it’s roots and for cactus this is particularly upsetting, so we want to keep repotting to a minimum over it’s lifetime, whilst still also having it in a pot that is not too large for it.
+No matter how careful you are, whenever you repot a plant, you will damage/shock its roots.
+This is particularly upsetting for cacti, so we want to keep repotting to a minimum over its lifetime whilst still having it in a pot that is not too large for it.

 Width

-Our cactus cuttings are taken from large, mature plants and are therefore quite thick compared to seed grown plants of a similar height.
-We also recommend the use of large rocks in the pot, which we will explain in the next section, so for that reason we usually recommend quite a large pot, with at least least 10cm of space on all sides of the cactus, preferably 15cm.
-Taking into account the width of the cactus (usually around 10-15cm), this means a pot which is about 30-40cm wide.
-For our large cuttings you may want to use a 50cm wide pot.
+Our cactus cuttings are taken from large, mature plants and are, therefore, quite thick compared to seed-grown plants of a similar height.
+We also recommend the use of large rocks in the pot, which we will explain in the next section, so for that reason, we usually recommend quite a large pot with at least 10cm of space on all sides of the cactus, preferably 15cm.
+Considering the cactus's width is usually around 10-15cm, a pot about 30-40cm wide would be suitable.
+You may want to use a 50cm wide pot for our large cuttings.

 Height

-Try and find a pot which is roughly the same height as it’s width.
-It can be a little different, but try and avoid very deep or shallow pots.
+Try to find a pot roughly the same height as its width.
+It can be a little different but try to avoid very deep or shallow pots.
 Tall pots can create drainage issues, and there is an unnecessary amount of soil to use.
-Shallow pots will become root bound too quickly, which we’d like to avoid.
+Shallow pots will become root-bound too quickly, which we’d like to avoid.

 Using Structural Rocks in Your Pot

-You’ve got your rooted cactus, your pot of choice and your homemade cactus soil mixture, great, it’s time to pot up!
-But first, let’s go find a couple of nice big, flat rocks.
+You’ve got your rooted cactus, your pot of choice and your homemade cactus soil mixture.
+Great, it’s time to pot up!
+But first, let’s go find a couple of nice rocks.

-Most people know that cactus grow in rocky areas, but did you know that it’s because they actually eat the rocks?
+Most people know that cacti grow in rocky areas, but did you know that it’s because they actually eat the rocks?

 Well, sort of.
-They have a symbiotic relationship with bacteria that lives on their roots which breaks down the rocks into essential minerals and trades them with the cactus through its roots for water.
+They have a symbiotic relationship with bacteria that live on their roots, which break down the rocks into essential minerals and trade them with the cactus through its roots for water.
 Pretty neat, huh?

 They also use large rocks like anchors, wrapping their roots around them so they don’t tip in strong winds.

-Whilst simulating this in a potted environment isn’t absolutely necessary, doing so will promote exceptionally good root growth which is the most important thing for healthy cacti.
+While simulating this in a potted environment isn’t absolutely necessary, doing so will promote exceptionally good root growth, which is the most important thing for healthy cacti.
 It also looks great!

-We have touched on this before in Cactus Soil 101, but a great resource to know more about this is The Stone Eaters.
+We have touched on this before in Cactus Soil 101, but a great resource for learning more about it is The Stone Eaters.

 What Kind Of Rocks to Use

-Most rock types will work for this purpose so long as they are coarse and not smooth like river rocks.
+Most rock types will work for this purpose as long as they are coarse and not smooth, so there are no river rocks.
+Don’t take rocks from the beach as they will be full of salt.

 How To Pot Like a Pro